Closure in Moscow: 2013–2015: Pink Lemonade

 After some delay, the band announced the Pink Lemonade UK and Europe headlining tour for late 2015.
 However, the band suffered misfortune when their van was broken into and their belongings stolen after a sold-out show at London's The Garage.
 Fans supported a GoFundMe campaign to help replenish their supplies, but several new song demos were lost on a laptop that was stolen.
-Later in the tour, following the Paris terror attacks, the band announced the cancelled of several remaining shows due to anxiety issues.
+Later in the tour, following the Paris terror attacks, the band announced the cancellation of several remaining shows due to anxiety issues.

-2016-2022: Recent activity
+2016–2022: Touring activity

-In 2016 the band signed with new management The Bird's Robe Collective, and toured nationally as support for Coheed and Cambria in May, then followed by joining The Fall of Troy on their first Australian tour in eight years.
+In 2016 the band signed with management The Bird's Robe Collective, and toured nationally as support for Coheed and Cambria in May, then followed by joining The Fall of Troy on their first Australian tour in eight years.

 In 2017, the band returned from writing sessions to play shows with Protest The Hero, before announcing they would premiere new material live on tour with Danish dream pop group MEW in September.
 The shows with MEW would also mark Closure in Moscow's first Perth show in four years.
 In September, the band were announced as the support for The Dillinger Escape Plan's final ever Australian tour at their sold-out shows in Melbourne, Sydney and Brisbane.

-2018 saw Closure in Moscow return to North America for the first time in eight years, supporting Protest The Hero during March & April, as well as playing their own headline dates in New York, Pennsylvania and Texas where they performed 'First Temple' in full.
-The band also announced a warm up show at Melbourne's Workers Club, which sold out in March.
+2018 saw Closure in Moscow return to North America for the first time in eight years, supporting Protest The Hero during March and April, as well as playing their own headline dates in New York, Pennsylvania and Texas where they performed First Temple in full.
+The band also announced a warm-up show at Melbourne's The Workers Club, which sold out in March.
 Later in 2018 the band decamped to continue writing their third album.

-2023-Present: Soft Hell
+2023–present: Soft Hell

-On March 3, 2023, the band announced their next album, Soft Hell, would be released on June 1, 2023.
-They also announced the lead single off the album, Better Way, would be released on March 10, 2023.
+On 3 March 2023, the band announced their next album, Soft Hell, would be released on 27 October 2023.
+They also announced the lead single off the album, "Better Way", would be released on 10 March 2023.